-- (b) of any division, faculty, school, department, or other similar area of the University by way of redundancy. - 11.
-(1) Where Congregation has reached a decision under section 10 (2), the appropriate body shall appoint a Redundancy Committee (to be constituted in accordance with sub-section (3) of this section) to give effect to that decision by such date as the appropriate body may specify, and for that purpose: - (a) to select and recommend the requisite members of the academic staff for dismissal by reason of redundancy; and - (b) to report its recommendations to the appropriate body. - (2) The appropriate body shall either approve any selection recommendation made under sub-section (1), or shall remit it to the Redundancy Committee for further consideration in accordance with its further directions. - (3) A Redundancy Committee appointed by the appropriate body shall comprise: - (a) a chairman; and - (b) four members of Congregation nominated by Council, including not less than two members of the academic staff. - 12.
-(1) Where the appropriate body has approved a selection recommendation made under section 11 (1), it may authorise an officer of the University as its delegate to dismiss any member of the academic staff so selected - (2) Each member of the academic staff selected shall be given separate notice of the selection approved by the appropriate body. - (3) Each separate notice shall sufficiently identify the circumstances which have satisfied the appropriate body that the intended dismissal is reasonable and in particular shall include: - (a) a summary of the action taken by Congregation and the appropriate body under this Part; - (b) an account of the selection processes used by the Redundancy Committee; - (c) a reference to the rights of the person notified to appeal against the notice and to the time within which any such appeal is to be lodged under Part H; and - (d) a statement as to when the intended dismissal is to take effect.
+- 14. (1) Where a Divisional Board or equivalent University authority for a department, institution, or body proposes a reduction in the academic staff in a department, institution, or body, the proposal shall first be dealt with under the University's personnel procedures as published from time to time, up to and including consideration of alternatives to compulsory redundancy. - (2) Where following consideration under section 14 (1), it is not considered possible to achieve the proposed reduction in the members of the academic staff without dismissal(s) of such staff, the Divisional Board, or equivalent University authority shall refer a formal proposal for dismissal of members of the academic staff to the Director of Human Resources, in accordance with regulations for the procedure to be followed by a Redundancy Panel. - (3) The Director of Human Resources shall refer a proposal under section 14 (2) to the Registrar who, having sought and obtained the agreement of Congregation as required under section 13, shall appoint a Redundancy Panel according to the provisions of section 10 to consider such proposal in accordance with regulations for the procedure to be followed by a Redundancy Panel. - (4) In cases where a prior decision of Congregation under section 13 is not required, if a Redundancy Panel appointed to consider a particular redundancy proposal forms a majority view that for any reason it would be inappropriate to proceed without the approval of Congregation, the Panel should advise Council to that effect and await such approval before proceeding further. - (5) A Redundancy Panel appointed under section 14 (3) shall: - (a) scrutinise the proposals in accordance with regulations for the procedure to be followed by a Redundancy Panel; - (b) select and recommend the requisite members of the academic staff (if any) for dismissal by reason of redundancy; and - (c) report its recommendations to the relevant Divisional Board or equivalent University authority. - (6) A Redundancy Panel shall comprise five members of Congregation elected and selected under regulations governing membership of panels convened under Parts B, D and H of this statute. - 15.
+(1) Where the Redundancy Panel has selected and recommended the dismissal of a member of the academic staff under section 14 (5) (b), it may authorise an officer of the University as its delegate to dismiss any member of the academic staff so selected. - (2) Each member of the academic staff selected shall be given separate notice of the selection approved by the Redundancy Panel. - (3) Each separate notice shall sufficiently identify the circumstances which have satisfied the Redundancy Panel that the intended dismissal is reasonable and in particular shall include:

+- (a) a summary of the action taken by the Redundancy Panel and Congregation, under this Part: - (b) an account of the selection processes used by the Redundancy Panel; - (c) a reference to the rights of the person notified to appeal against the notice and to the time within which any such appeal is to be lodged under Part H; and - (d) a statement as to when the intended dismissal is to take effect.